 Should I freeze it before or after it’s baked?

-The best time to freeze this perfect peach pie is after you bake it.
-Allow the pie to completely cool, then double wrap it with foil and plastic wrap, or place it in a ziplock freezer bag.
+The best time to freeze this perfect peach pie is before you bake it.
+The texture of the pie suffers if frozen after baking.
+To freeze, double wrap it with foil and plastic wrap, or place it in a ziplock freezer bag.
 It can stay fresh in the freezer for about 4 months.
-To thaw, just let it sit out at room temperature.
+When ready to bake, do not thaw.
+Place it straight into your preheated oven.

 Perfect Peach Pie